HAiO-labs/HAiO-solana-programs/README.md

 ## Overview

-This repository contains the Solana programs for the HAiO project, built with the Anchor framework.
-Our programs are open-source to ensure transparency and encourage community collaboration.
+This repository contains Solana programs built with the Anchor framework for the HAiO project.
+All programs are open-source to ensure transparency and foster community collaboration.

 ## Programs

+### 1. Daily Check-In Program

+A Solana program allowing each user (wallet) to check in once per day (UTC-based).

+- Uses a PDA (Program Derived Address) seeded by `["user-check-in", authority.pubkey]`.
+- Emits an event on successful daily check-in.
+- Fails if the user already checked in on the same day.

-### 1. Early-Access Program
+### 2. Early-Access Program

-A smart contract that manages early participant benefits
+A separate program that manages early participant benefits.

 ## Quick Start